Bandeau: In formal wear

 Actress Halle Berry wore a pink bandeau with matching pants to the 2000 MTV Movie Awards, fueling the trend of wearing a bandeau top as an out-of-home dress.
 Miley Cyrus also wore a cropped black bandeau top with high waisted pants at the 2014 MTV Video Music Awards.
+Zendaya wore a red midriff baring bandeau outfit before winning the Fashion Icon award at the 2021 CFDA Awards.

 History

 In antiquity

 Wearing a bandeau to support a woman's breasts may date back to ancient Greece, where they were called apodesmos (ἀπόδεσμος), later stēthodesmē (Gr: στηθοδέσμη), mastodesmos (Gr: μαστόδεσμος) and mastodeton (Gr: μαστόδετον), all meaning "breast-band".
 It consisted of a band of wool or linen that was wrapped across the breasts and tied or pinned at the back.

 As a silhouette the bandeau was also worn in Roman times.
 Archaeologist James Mellaart described the earliest bandeau-like costume in Çatalhöyük, Anatolia in the Chalcolithic era (around 5600 BC), where a mother goddess is depicted astride two leopards wearing a costume somewhat like a modern bandeau-style bikini.
 In the Greco-Roman world, women athletes wearing two-piece garments were depicted on urns and paintings dating back to 1400 BC.

-In the floor of Coronation of the Winner hall of Villa Romana del Casale, a Roman villa in Sicily that dates from the Diocletian period (286–305 AD), mosaics depict young women dressed in bandeau-like garments participating in weightlifting, discus throwing, and running ball games, but not swimming.
+In the floor of Coronation of the Winner hall of Villa Romana del Casale, a Roman villa in Sicily that dates from the Diocletian period (286–305 AD), mosaics depict young women wearing bandeau-like garments while exercising.
 The mosaic features ten maidens who have been anachronistically dubbed the "Bikini Girls".
 Other Roman archaeological finds depict the goddess Venus in a similar garment.
 In Pompeii, depictions of Venus wearing a bikini were discovered in the Casa della Venere, in the tablinum of the House of Julia Felix, and in an atrium garden of Via Dell'Abbondanza.

 Brassiere

 In the 1920s the term was applied to a simply shaped brassiere, usually of a soft fabric and delicate trimmings providing little support or shaping.
-The design was patented in 1916 in the United States by Edgar Guggenheim and resembled the contours and wrapping effects of the scultetus binder used in hospitals.
+The design was patented in 1916 in the United States by Edgar Guggenheim.
 It was sometimes made from an elastic material to flatten or suppress the breasts in the style of the period.
 When the "boyish" silhouette went out of fashion, the word "brassiere" or later "bra" became the term for more shapely support garments.